microsoft/Pyjion/README.md

   * From Powershell
     4. Run `x64\Debug\Test.exe`

+If the output window closes and return an exit code of 0 then the tests passed.

 ### Running
 1. Copy `x64\Debug\pyjit.dll` to `Python\PCbuild\amd64\'
 2. Go into the `Python\` directory and launch `python.bat`